 In your online DPT courses, you’ll explore and discuss the material, forming connections in live, virtual sessions.
 Then, you’ll work at your own pace with our competency-based education model, giving you a strong scientific foundation to build on.

-Five times throughout the program, you’ll travel to Minneapolis-St. Paul, Minnesota, for in-person learning experiences to refine your skills and practice hands-on care.
+Five times throughout the program, you’ll travel to our campus in Eagan, Minnesota, for in-person learning experiences to refine your skills and practice hands-on care.
 Finally, through 30 weeks of full-time clinical education, you’ll prepare for the workforce and begin your own legacy of helping others feel, move and live better.

 This unique blend of learning formats will allow you to connect with a national network of clinicians—without having to relocate for your program.
 In as few as two years,6 you’ll learn how to become a well-rounded physical therapist, health advocate and thought leader in the evolving healthcare system.